 AVS fosters volunteerism through a range of promotion, public education and volunteer recognition programmes.
 The Hong Kong Volunteer Award, Heroic Volunteer Award, Professional Volunteer Service Accreditation Programme, Leadership Bauhinia Volunteer Award and the International Volunteer Day celebrations are notable ones to promote volunteerism and to raise public recognition on volunteer contributions.
 The Hong Kong Volunteer Awardees Society founded in 2009 to pool the strengths and experience of the Award recipients offers a platform for idea exchange and experience sharing, spreading the spirit of volunteerism to serve the community.

 In conjunction with representative organizations from different sectors, the Hong Kong Council of Volunteering was set up in 2004 as a cross-sectoral platform for exchange and collaboration to cultivate broader participation in volunteering and for member organizations working together to advance the development of volunteering.

 Internationally, AVS is a cooperating organization of the United Nations Volunteers (UNV).
-Funded by Home Affairs Bureau, AVS launched the UNV-Hong Kong Universities Volunteer Internship Programme in 2015.
+Funded by the Home and Youth Affairs Bureau, AVS launched the UNV-Hong Kong Universities Volunteer Internship Programme in 2015.
 It allows local university undergraduates to participate in a 6-month assignment under the United Nations field units or agencies overseas.
 Established by returned university volunteers in 2017, the United Nations Volunteers – Hong Kong Universities Volunteers Alumni Society provides a platform for knowledge sharing and fellowship to promote United Nations values for peace and development, as well as to participate in and to support the development of volunteerism.
 AVS is also a member of the International Association for Volunteer Effort and the Global Network of Volunteering Leadership, sending delegates to attend international and regional volunteer conferences for exchange and development.